derrekbertrand/alt-5e-resources/campaign_settings/src/hyrule-fantasy-phb/ch2_Races.md

 - Your walking speed is 0.
 - Attacks made against you have disadvantage.
 - You appear to be a small shrub.
 A DC 13 Wisdom (Nature) or Intelligence (Investigation) check will reveal you for what you are.
-- You automatically fail Wisdom and Dexterity savings throws.
+- You have disadvantage on Wisdom and Dexterity savings throws.
 - Your only action while burrowed is to un-burrow yourself as a bonus action.

 **Deku Hop:**